 CSIRO partnership is delivering research and development to support next generation low emission energy technologies.

-An examination of thorium in Australian export thermal coals intended for industrial, scientific and research audiences.
+An examination of lead in Australian export thermal coals intended for industrial, scientific and research audiences.

 21 July 2010 | Updated 14 October 2011

 Trace elements in coals may be associated with specific minerals or with organic 'coaly' matter.